configwizard/mergemovie/README.md

 ## Usage

+You can watch the video (here)[https://youtu.be/4s7Q5m4Ma_4] however

+1. You can provide the URL of the page that contains the video and MergeMovie will find and detect the available video qualities to download

+Click Download, choose a quality and wait for success

-You can watch the video (here)[https://youtu.be/4s7Q5m4Ma_4] however in short, you just need to find the m3u8 file from the network tab in Chrome/browser (right click, inspect -> network tab), filter by `m3u8` and refresh the page.
+2. you just need to find the m3u8 file from the network tab in Chrome/browser (right click, inspect -> network tab), filter by `m3u8` and refresh the page.
 Look for the m3u8 file that contains a load of .ts files.
 Copy the m3u8 path and paste into MergeMovie.

 Click Download